ejm-programming-club/Group-M4ker/README.md

 - `frontend/drive.dart` is responsible for the logic behind importing class information from Google Drive.
 - `frontend/editor.dart` is responsible for the logic behind the class information editor.
 - `frontend/dialogs` gathers myriad popups and confirmation dialogs.

+### Misc
+`gdrive_keys.json`
+The secret key for the Google Drive API is kept here, and this file is ignored for security reasons.

+To run the app on your own emulator, contact Théo Takla (t.takla19@ejm.org) to get the secret key.